White label app hero image

 Multi platform, multi device

-Thanks to the Flutter framework, solid foundations and reusable components, the apps are available for both iOS and Android, and for mobile as well as for tablet.
+Thanks to the Flutter framework, solid foundations and reusable components, the apps are available for both iOS and Android, for mobile and tablet!

 Impact

-• To take the role of 'system guardian' to ensure consistency and maintainability
+• Take the role of 'system guardian' to ensure consistency and maintainability

-• To manage a roadmap of research and features
+• Manage a roadmap of research and features

 What's next now?